keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 ```
 - the entire dungeon is just formatted in a straight line
 - the entrance area is barren except for a few bookshelves with dusty, rotted tomes
-- the second area has a rotted away oil paint mural on the wall
+- the second area has a rotted away oil paint mural on the wall, with the fragments remaining displaying what can be assumed to be a armored hand holding this yellow or maybe gold dagger
+- the third area has a heavy stone door, dc10 str to open (if they fail one of the guards on the inside opens it for them, assuming that it's Zekka coming to take the kid and the weapon)
+- inside the center of the room rests a tomb

 #### The Tent
 Scene description.